nhusanboev/test2/README.md

 ## Services

-The project includes three services, namely `service1`, `service2`, and other 3 services.
+The project includes five services, namely `service1`, `service2`, and other 3 services.
 Each service handles specific functionality and communicates with the load balancer.

 ### Building and Running